programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p.legend.click_policy="hide"
 ```

-We'll also add our first piece of code to bring some nice interactivity to the plot.
+We'll also add our first piece of code that brings some interactivity to the plot.
 By setting a `click_policy` on our legend, a user can now click on each legend entry (e.g. circle, line, triangle) to show/hide that piece of data!
 The `click_policy` can also be set to `mute` instead of `hidden`.
 This would mute the color of that data on clicking rather than hide it completely.

 ```python
 show(p)